A song may begin with a few strums on a guitar or some catchy beats, but once it is performed it becomes more than what you can hear.

 DD Smash's Dave Dobbyn designed the T-shirt for their 1985 tour using the graphics from their single, 'Magic What She Do' as inspiration.

-Comic artist Martin Emond designed two Hallelujah Picasso album covers - the design on this T-shirt first appeared on the cover of their 1995 EP, Gospel of the DNA Demon and portraits he did of the band appeared on their second album.
+Comic artist Martin Emond was involved in the artwork for two Hallelujah Picassos albums - the design on this T-shirt first appeared on the inside cover of their 1995 EP, Gospel of the DNA Demon, and portraits he did of the band appeared on the booklet for their second album.
 Martin later worked with Shihad, Head Like a Hole, and Danzig, and with the clothing label Illicit.

 Dawn Raid Entertainment built an empire on the back of selling t-shirts.
 School friends Andy Murnane and Danny 'Brotha D' Leaoasavai‘i began selling T-shirts at the Ōtara Markets in the late 1990s, and used the profits to fund Dawn Raid's first release, the compilation Southside Story.
 Mareko's 'Stop, Drop and Roll' t-shirt was just one of many oversize styles from the Dawn Raid catalogue.